Barbara Godard Dissertation Prize For the Best Dissertation on a Canadian Topic

 The wording of the criteria is not intended to exclude comparative studies.

-We welcome one nomination from the graduate program director of each graduate programme at York University.
+We welcome one nomination from the graduate programme director of each graduate programme at York University.

-At this time of year, we would like to compile the pool of outstanding dissertations defended in the 2016 calendar year.
+We will compile the pool of outstanding dissertations defended in the 2022 calendar year.
+Graduate Programme Directors please submit your nominations with:

 For any question please email email@example.com